Barcelona’s most iconic churches

 - Get tickets on the official website.

-Gaudi was not the only architect.
+Gaudí was not the only architect.

 That is why the church has distinct styles.
-At the back of Sagrada Familia, you can see the neo-gothic temple.
+At the back of Sagrada Familia, you can see the Neo-Gothic temple.
 You will recognize it by its pointed arches, typical of the Gothic style.

-It will soon be the tallest monument.
+It will soon be the world’s tallest church.

 Once it’s finished, the Tower of Jesus Christ will be the tallest in Barcelona, totaling 172 meters, making it the tallest church in the World.
-Gaudi chose this height not by mistake but because it is higher than the Ulm Minster church in Germany and lower than Montjuic, the mountain inside Barcelona.
+Gaudí chose this height not by mistake but because it is higher than the Ulm Minster church in Germany and lower than Montjuic, the mountain inside Barcelona.

 The symbolism behind the towers